CV4EcologySchool/cv4e_cagedbird_ID/README.md

 **Multi-class, single target classification of birds sold in wildlife marketplaces**
+- as a general thing - if you are altering or moving any data it is better to make a copy first, so you are making sure that you are not altering the original data and file/folder structure

 * Structure of data and labels
   * images of bird species from different sensors are stored in folders under data_root/high, there is one bird per image (*single target*)